Bo-Ayoub/order-management-system/order-management-frontend/README.md

 ## 📄 License

-This project is part of the Hahn Order Management System.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---